kptdev/kpt/docs/design-docs/01-live_Inventory-to-ResourceGroup.md

     cli-utils.sigs.k8s.io/inventory-id: <INVENTORY_ID>
 ```

+### Simplify the Inventory

+Current inventory contains inventory-id which is required to match the label `cli-utils.sigs.k8s.io/inventory-id`.

+For new users, they should no longer need to be exposed to the inventory-id, but kpt will
+build one composed by `name-namespace` on the fly.

+For existing users, the inventory-id is still
+required in the standalone ResourceGroup file to guarantee the adoption matches, unless they use "--inventory-policy=adopt"
+to override the label.
+This flag is only required as a one-off via `kpt live apply -` to override the label to `name-namespace`.

 ### ResourceGroup as a singleton object

-`kpt live apply [--resourcegroup-path] -` from STDIN accepts and only accepts a single
+`kpt live apply [--rg-file] -` from STDIN accepts and only accepts a single
 ResourceGroup, including the ResourceGroup provided by the flag.
 It detects
 1. If more than one ResourceGroup is found, raise errors and display all the ResourceGroup objects.
 2. If no ResourceGroup is found in STDIN and and Kptfile inventory does not exists, raise errors and suggest users to